khgiddon/chess-stamps/chess_bingo_app/notes.md

 Transpositions are included in the player games, because it uses the assigned opening for that particular game, but not for overall games.

 TODO:
-- Opening diagrams (integrate with some display API)
+- √ Opening diagrams (integrate with some display API)
-- Integrate grid with awards
+- √ Integrate grid with awards
-- Add unique stamps / after total unique stamps
+- √ Add unique stamps / after total unique stamps
+- Progress bar
 - Random opening you've never played (bounty)
-- API error handling
+- API error handling (e.g., less than 10 games)
+- √ Lichess API auth (temporary single-player solution)

+- Upgrade lichess API auth